15rtrujillo/EpicQuest/README.md

+2023/03/23
+I'm probably REALLY going to regret this (hence the last commit name), but I think it would be kinda fun to see if I can get this working with either the console or the GUI window.
+This might have to be dropped eventually, because with the way I'm thinking about doing combat, it might not be possible unless I have full control over the cursor/insertion point, which I don't think you have with most terminals/consoles.
+Either way, I think it will be a fun challenge for the time being.

 2023/03/16
 I've started to rethink having quests in custom files.
 I think it would work better as Python scripts, and I can supply functions to make quest writing easier.
 This is what the stuff in the "plugins" directory is for.